suffolklibraries/sljekyll/elibrary/press-reader/index.md

 5. Fill in the fields in the 'New User' box and click 'Create my account'
 6. This service will now be available to use.

 **Your session will expire after 30 days.
-After 30 days, you can reactivate your account:**
+After 30 days, you can continue to use PressReader for free by reactivating your account:**

 1. If you aren't already logged in, sign in using your email address and password
 2. Click your name in the top right-hand corner, then click 'My Account'